Fannie Mae Student Housing Loans

 Eligible Borrowers: Must typically be a Single Purpose Entity (SPE), though some lenders allow general or limited partnerships, limited liability companies, corporations, trusts, or individuals.

-Timing: Loans typically close 45-60 days after initial application
+Timing: Loans typically close 45 to 60 days after initial application

-Can be located on university-owned land (provided key principal has at least 5 years of experience and "operates at least one other Dedicated Student Housing Property" on college or university owned land)
+- Can be located on university-owned land (provided key principal has at least five years of experience and "operates at least one other Dedicated Student Housing Property" on college or university owned land)

 Very competitive interest rates